AlexCrisTin/AlexCrisTin/README.md

 - 👋 Hi, I’m @AlexCrisTin
 - 👀 I’m interested in finding new things to learn and trying to do it by myself
-- 🌱 I’m currently learning java and C++
+- 🌱 I’m currently learning java, C and C++
 - 💞️ I’m looking to collaborate on someone i trust the most
 - 📫 How to reach me to the sky
 - 😄 Pronouns: A L E X